 - 1. Where at grade car parking is to be provided in centres, locate parking to the rear of the site to allow buildings to define the street edge and contribute to the streetscape. - 2.
 Any above-ground parking is to be sleeved behind a landscaped podium so it is not visible from the public domain. - 3.
 Landscaping should be used throughout the car parking areas at regular intervals and around the perimeter of the car parking areas. - 4.
 Car park layouts and planting design should be designed in consideration of Crime Prevention Through Environmental Design (CPTED). - 5.
 A minimum 3 metre wide front landscape area is required along local roads. - 6.
 A minimum 5 metre wide front landscape area is required along arterial or sub-arterial roads. - 7.
-A minimum 3 metre deep front landscaped setback is required for car parking areas fronting a public road (excluding industrial developments where 5-10 metre front landscaped area is buffer screen may be required for industrial developments, depending upon the scale and height of the development).
+A minimum 5-10 metre front landscaped area is required for industrial developments, depending upon the scale and height of the development. - 8.
+A minimum 1.5 metre wide side landscaped buffer is required around all car parking areas.